 Cardiovascular Technology Schools

 Having a strong heart to pump blood through one’s veins is crucial to maintaining good health.
-While heart surgeons may earn deserved glory and prestige for their life-saving, corrective procedures, the often-unheralded work of cardiovascular technologists can uncover important diagnostic details and help inform treatment decisions for patients.
+While heart surgeons may earn deserved glory and prestige for their life-saving, corrective procedures, the work of the often-unheralded cardiovascular technologists can uncover important diagnostic details and help inform treatment decisions for patients.

 With this predicted increase in demand, investing in an accredited cardiovascular technologist school is a potentially lucrative career path leading to fulfilling work in hospitals and medical centers nationwide.

-Prospective students should know that the phrase “cardiac sonography” is also known as echocardiography, and schools and organizations interchange these terms.
-A candidate can be prepared to earn a two-year degree while working alongside physicians and nurses by completing a few semesters of intensive coursework and hands-on clinical practicums.
+Students should note that cardiac sonography is also known as echocardiography, and schools and organizations use these terms interchangeably.
+By completing a few semesters of intensive coursework and hands-on clinical practicums, a candidate can be prepared to earn a two-year degree while working alongside physicians and nurses.

 Cardiovascular Technologist fast facts